Trey Jemison

-Richard Lee "Trey" Jemison III (born November 28, 1999) is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA), on a two-way contract with the Westchester Knicks of the NBA G League.
-In January 2025, he signed a two-way contract with the Los Angeles Lakers.
+Richard Lee "Trey" Jemison III (born November 28, 1999) is an American professional basketball player for the Toronto Raptors of the National Basketball Association (NBA), on a two-way contract with the Raptors 905 of the NBA G League.
 He played college basketball for the Clemson Tigers and UAB Blazers.
+Jemison won an NBA championship with the Knicks in 2026.

 High school career

 Jemison was raised in Birmingham, Alabama.
 He spent his freshman year at Ramsay High School.
 He transferred to Homewood High School for his sophomore year where he was a member of the team that won the 2016 Alabama 6A state championship.
 Jemison transferred to Hoover High School for his senior year when his mother was hired by the school.
 He averaged 19 points, 15 rebounds and 5 blocks per game as a senior and was named all-state honorable mention.

 Jemison was rated as a three-star prospect.
 He committed to play college basketball for the Clemson Tigers over offers from the Harvard Crimson and Alabama Crimson Tide.